Independent senior living communities are

 What Not to Expect

 Health care.
-Independent living communities do not, as a rule, offer round-the-clock skilled nursing assistance.
+Independent living communities do not, as a rule, offer round-the-clock skilled nursing care.
 Most of the time, residents are expected to use local hospitals and doctors’ offices to meet their health care needs.
 However, the independent living facility may provide transportation to your doctor’s appointments.
-Some independent living facilities have medical alert systems and round-the-clock managers, so someone is always on site in case there is a health emergency.
+Some independent living facilities have medical alert devices and round-the-clock managers, so someone is always on site in case there is a health emergency.

 Help with activities of daily living.
 You’ll get help with basic chores and light housekeeping at most independent living facilities, but you won’t get help with more intimate activities—such as bathing, dressing, managing medication, using the toilet, and other activities.